 Myositis ossificans is a condition in which soft tissue turns to bone.
 Myositis ossificans, also called heterotopic ossification or fibrodysplasia ossificans progressiva, is an uncommon condition that shows no predilection for race or gender.
 Myositis ossificans occurs in adolescence and young adults.
-This prediliction for young adults may be due to a more active life style and a greater tendency for this age group to be involved in sports injuries, accidents and assaults.
+This predilection for young adults may be due to a more active lifestyle and a greater tendency for this age group to be involved in sports injuries, accidents, and assaults.

 The second form of myositis ossificans, myositis ossificans progressiva, is an inherited form of myositis ossificans known to be caused by an autosomal dominant gene.

 Causes and contributing factors

 Hypercalcemia (high calcium levels) is a known contributing factor to myositis ossificans.
 Hypercalcemia may be due to excessive vitamin D intake, hyperparathyroidism, aluminum toxicity or parathyroid carcinoma.

 In many cases, treatment of myositis ossificans is limited and only necessary if the ossified lesion becomes symptomatic.
 Excision of the calcified mass is the treatment of choice.
 It's important to recognize that in many cases, excision of the calcified mass may not be indicated.
 If hypercalcemia is present, the source of hypercalcemia should be identified and corrected.